microshare/microshare.github.io/docs/2/technical/data-format/overview.md

 * `"_id"`

-The Id of the data is its unique identifier, it allows to find a particular data in the datalake directly by a Microshare Technician.
+The Id of the data is its unique identifier, it allows to find a particular data in the datalake directly by a Microshare® Technician.

 * `"checksum"`

-The checksum is another identifier also for other needs for Microshare.
+The checksum is another identifier also for other needs for Microshare®.

 * `"createDate"`